tradingview/rest_integrations_docs/source/trading/Authentification.rst

 Refresh Token
 """""""""""""
-When the access token expires, TradingView triggers a token update.
+When the access token expires, TradingView triggers a token renew.
 It happens in the following scenario.

 * TradingView opens a hidden iframe at the Broker's *Authorization URL*.
 GET request has the same parameters as during authorization.
-But the ``prompt`` parameter is set to ``none`` to tell the broker's server to update the access token in the background.
+But the ``prompt`` parameter is set to ``none`` to tell the broker's server to refresh the access token in the background.
 * After receiving a request with the ``prompt: none`` parameter, the broker's server redirects the request to the *Redirect URL* with a new access token.
 The page with the authorization form does not return to the user.